Juan Soto: Minor leagues

-Soto signed with the Washington Nationals as an international free agent in July 2015.
+Soto signed with the Washington Nationals as an international free agent for a $1.5 million signing bonus in July 2015.
 He made his professional debut in 2016 with the Gulf Coast League Nationals in the rookie-level Gulf Coast League (GCL) and was named the GCL's most valuable player after hitting .368 with five home runs and 32 runs batted in (RBIs).
-In September 2016 he was promoted to the Auburn Doubledays of the Class A-Short Season New York-Penn League for the final few games of the 2016 season.
+In September 2016 he was promoted to the Auburn Doubledays of the Class A-Short Season New York-Penn League near the end of the 2016 season.
 Appearing in six games for the Doubledays, he went 9-for-21 (.429) with three doubles and an RBI.
 He finished the 2016 season with an overall batting average of .368, five home runs, and 32 RBIs.

 Promoted to play with the Hagerstown Suns of the Class A South Atlantic League in 2017, Soto got off to a hot start before injuring his ankle while sliding into home in a game on May 2 and landing on the disabled list.
 At the time of his injury, he was batting .360 with three home runs in 23 games with the Suns.
 In July 2017, MLB Pipeline ranked Soto the Nationals' second-best prospect and the 42nd-best among all prospects.
-Soto did not return to the Suns in 2017, but he had two rehabilitation stints with the Gulf Coast Nationals, one of five games in July 2017 and a second one of four games in September 2017 before injuring his hamstring and finally being shut down for the season.
-In those nine games with the Gulf Coast League Nationals, he went 8-for-25 (.320) with a double, a triple, and four RBIs, and finished the 2017 season with a batting average of .351, three home runs, and 18 RBIs.
+Soto did not return to the Suns in 2017, but he had two rehabilitation stints with the GCL Nationals, one of five games in July 2017 and a second one of four games in September 2017 before injuring his hamstring and finally being shut down for the season.
+In those nine games in the GCL, he went 8-for-25 (.320) with a double, a triple, and four RBIs.
+He finished the 2017 season with a batting average of .351, three home runs, and 18 RBIs.

 Soto entered 2018 as one of the minor leagues' top prospects.
-He started the season with the Hagerstown Suns, hitting .373 in 16 games with five home runs and 24 RBIs, before being promoted early in the season to the Potomac Nationals in the Class A-Advanced Carolina League.
-After 15 games with Potomac, in which he hit .371 with seven home runs and 18 RBIs, he was promoted to play with the Harrisburg Senators in the Class AA Eastern League.
-He had appeared in eight games for the Senators, going 10-for-31 (.323) with two doubles, two home runs, and 10 RBIs, when on May 20, 2018, the Washington Nationals called him up to the major leagues for the first time to reinforce their outfield after an injury to second baseman and outfielder Howie Kendrick.
+He started the season with Hagerstown, hitting .373 in 16 games with five home runs and 24 RBIs, before being promoted in late April to the Potomac Nationals in the Class A-Advanced Carolina League.
+After 15 games with Potomac, in which he hit .371 with seven home runs and 18 RBIs, he was promoted in mid-May to the Harrisburg Senators in the Double-A Eastern League.
+He had appeared in eight games for the Senators, going 10-for-31 (.323) with two doubles, two home runs, and 10 RBIs.
+On May 20, the Nationals called him up to the major leagues for the first time to reinforce their outfield after an injury to second baseman and outfielder Howie Kendrick.